 Jim Azevedo is the marketing director at Smashwords, the largest distributor of self-published ebooks, serving over 125,000 independent authors, publishers, and literary agents.
 Since 2008, Smashwords has helped authors around the world release more than 460,000 titles and distribute their work globally to top ebook retailers, subscription services and public libraries.
 Follow Smashwords on Twitter @Smashwords or Jim @jazzervedo.
 For ebook publishing best practices, subscribe to the free Smart Author podcast via your favorite podcast platform.

-Peter Bhatia, a multiple Pulitzer Prize-winning editor who has led several large news organizations across the country, was named editor of the Detroit Free Press on Thursday.
+Peter Bhatia, a multiple Pulitzer Prize-winning editor who has led several large news organizations across the country, was recently named editor of the Detroit Free Press.

 Bhatia comes to Detroit from the Cincinnati Enquirer, where he was editor for the past two years and also served as regional editor for the USA TODAY Network’s Ohio Region.

 Bhatia has a wealth of journalism experience, including serving as the top editor of the Oregonian in Portland in 2010-14.
 Prior to joining the Enquirer, Bhatia was the director of the Reynolds National Center for Business Journalism at Arizona State’s Cronkite School of Journalism.